 We have eight weeks to consider your complaint.
 If we have not resolved it within this time, you may have the right to complain to the Legal Ombudsman.
 Please note that the Legal Ombudsman can only accept complaints from individuals, beneficiaries of an estate/trust, and small businesses and charities.
 The Legal Ombudsman cannot accept complaints from public bodies or corporate entities.
 If you would like to know whether you are eligible to complain to the Legal Ombudsman, then please contact it directly.
 The Legal Ombudsman can be contacted on 0300 555 0333 or can be contacted by email at firstname.lastname@example.org.

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring, or within three years from when you should have known about the complaint.
 You also have a right to object to a bill by applying to the court for assessment of the bill under Part III of the Solicitors Act 1974.
 If all or part of a bill remains unpaid, we may be entitled to charge interest.

-The Money Laundering Regulations 2007 and the Proceeds of Crime Act 2002 impose a number of obligations on law firms in the United Kingdom as part of the UK Government’s measures to combat money laundering and the financing of terrorism.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and the Proceeds of Crime Act 2002 impose a number of obligations on law firms in the United Kingdom as part of the UK Government’s measures to combat money laundering and the financing of terrorism.